 Upon first sip, note how the wine feels on your tongue, paying particular attention to the middle section.
 If your tongue and teeth feel dry, chances are your wine is a higher tannin variety.

-Why Do Winemakers Love Tannins?
+Why Do Winemakers Love Tannins in Wine?

 Some winemakers purposely add tannin powder into their wines to raise the tannin level.
 Why?
 Because tannins act as a natural antioxidant, which protects the wine from bacteria.